TorchMeter/torchmeter/docs/src/en/others/management.md

         git push origin bugfix/<PR-number>-<short-description> # (1)
         ```

-        1. :man_raising_hand: If it the work can't be finished at the moment, consider to enable the `-u` flag to track the upstream branch.
+        1. 🙋‍♂️ If it the work can't be finished at the moment, consider to enable the `-u` flag to track the upstream branch.

     5. **Merge to codebase**